-CFSP Goal 2 enhances the strategies already outlined within the PIP around service array, which addresses collaboration with mental health providers to improve the quality of services as related to substance misuse, increasing community supports to improve the quality and frequency of parent-child visitation, and ensuring services for relatives and fictive kin.
-Expanding prevention services statewide, as well as implementing an alternative response for low-risk families, will complement the work in the PIP and move the state toward providing more quality services to families.
+CFSP Goal 2 was established to enhance the strategies outlined within the CFSR Round 3 PIP around service array, which addressed collaboration with mental health providers to improve the quality of services as related to substance use, increase community supports to improve the quality and frequency of parent-child visitation, and ensuring services for relatives and fictive kin.
+Expanding prevention services statewide, as well as implementing an alternative response for low-risk families, complemented the work in the PIP and moved the state toward providing more quality services to families.